juergotter/ats-di-test/dockerimage/README.md

 ### Build Docker Image

-To build it locally as `mycompany/ats-codesign` on the Host where you intend to use it:
+To build it locally as `mycompany/ats-codesign` on the host machine where you intend to use it:

 - Intel 64bit:
   ```